 Ferries in Italy

-50. You must have government-issued ID to board the ferry.
+50. You must have a government-issued ID to board the ferry.
 Children are also required to have their official ID to board.

 51. On all but the briefest journeys, you will need to leave your vehicle and spend the trip on the passenger deck.
 Have a small bag or backpack with your valuables and anything you may need during the trip.